Miccighel/Crowd_Frame/README.md

 > **Note — Blocking & reset:** Crowd_Frame enforces limits via a DynamoDB **ACL**.
 Workers are blocked if they exceed max tries or the time limit (`time_assessment`).
 For testing, use a **high `time_assessment`** to avoid accidental blocks.
 To reset, **clear the task’s ACL records** — this **irreversibly deletes access history**, so use only when starting from a clean slate.

+## Admin Dashboard

+Open the console by adding `/admin` to your task URL.

+- **ACL** *(default)* — review current access entries, see who holds which units, and resolve or release entries when needed.
+- **DATA** — look up a worker’s submissions and open any row to see the full details.
+- **Private bucket** — browse the files for the current task/batch and remove items you no longer need.

 ## HITs Allocation

-The HITs for a crowdsourcing task designed and deployed using Crowd_Frame must be stored in a special JSON file.
+The HITs for a task must be stored in a special JSON file.
-Such a file can be manually uploaded when configuring the crowdsourcing task itself.
+Such a file can be manually uploaded when configuring the task itself.
 The file must comply with a special format that satisfies 5 requirements:

 1. There must be an array of HITs (also called _units_);